 I left home over two years ago.
 I didn’t have a long-term plan.
 I still don’t.
-In the two years, I have bounced around to 9 different countries but stayed the longest in 3.
+In the two years, I have bounced around to nine different countries but stayed the longest in three.
 That’s not much compared to many ‘digital nomads’ who eat countries like skittles.
 But that’s not my style.
 This brings us to #1 on the list.

-- You create your own style of travel, your own style of life.
+- You can create your own style of travel, your own style of life.

 Some like it fast.
 Some like it slow.
-I’m with the fuddy-duddy slow crowd.
+I’m with the fuddy-duddy, slow crowd.
 Maybe it’s my age (36).
-Maybe it’s my personality.
-But packing up every weekend is nauseating to even think about.
+Maybe it’s my personality, but packing up every weekend is nauseating to even think about.
 I do well with a few short trips here and there but couldn’t make that my full-time style of living.
 Instead, I’ve created the pace that works best for me…traveling slowly.

 - Don’t force yourself to do what seems trendy/cool/world-saving.

 For me, this applies to learning languages.
 I don’t like learning languages half as much as I thought I did.
-I loved the idea.
-Not the process.
+I love the idea, not the process.
 So, I’ve stopped forcing myself.
 Yes, learning languages is valuable.
-But so is my happiness.
+But so is my happiness and peace of mind.
 I haven’t completely abandoned language learning.
 I’m just not forcing it.
 When it feels like I’m struggling and spending way more hours complaining about the process, than being engaged in it, I stop.

 - Keep in touch with people.